dvd101x/mathjs-help/# todo.md

 - [ ] Syntax highlighting with highlightjs
 - [ ] Simplify
+- [ ] If examples are empty return hide.

 # maybe

 - [ ] If the search is found on a category open the category.
-- [ ] Add button for random functions instead of empty search
+- [ ] Add button for random functions
-  - [ ] Empty search shows empty results
 - [ ] Make a constant playground
-- [ ] Reactive
+- [ ] Remove build process

 # done